-If you or a loved one have an injury from a Philadelphia pedestrian accident, medical care and expenses can accumulate quickly.
+If you are injured by a car in Philly, medical care and expenses can accumulate quickly, so it’s not surprising if you’re wondering how much compensation you can get for a Philadelphia pedestrian accident.
 Injured pedestrians have no physical protection when struck by a moving vehicle, and severe injuries are usually the unfortunate outcome.
 In the most devastating scenarios, a wrongful death leaves families grappling with expenses while mourning their loss.

 According to the National Institutes of Health (NIH), depending on the details and nature of your injuries, pedestrian settlements can range anywhere from approximately $2,400 to $4.5 million (ctd. in VisionZero, 2021).
-The settlement payout range is wide-ranging because of many factors:
+The settlement payout range is wide-ranging due to the many different factors influencing the value of the economic and non-economic damages comprising the claim value, such as:

 Economic Damages

-Economic damages are physical damages determinable by expenses, including:
+Economic damages are physical damages determinable by expenses.
+Common examples of these in Philly pedestrian accidents include:

 - Medical bills